adaltas/node-shell/doc/content/api/compile.md

 .should.eql( [ "--config", "app.yaml" ] )
 ```

-In extended mode, the parameters input will be an array instead of an object:
+In extended mode, the data input will be an array instead of an object:

 ```js
 app.compile([{